-PHTA 2101 Basic Principles of Physical

-Therapy - (SUM).
+PHTA 2101 Basic Principles of Physical Therapy - (SUM).
 This course is designed to introduce the student to the physical therapy profession.
 Topics included are the definition of physical therapy, history of physical therapy, role and responsibility of individuals practicing physical therapy, APTA, code of ethics, and laws governing the practice of physical therapy.
 The student will become familiar with locating and utilizing the physical therapy literature, and professional development concepts.
 Basic patient care skills include infection control, CPR, vital signs.

-PHTA 2102 Clinical Kinesiology - (SUM) This course presents an overview of the relationship between structure and movement function of the human body including basic joint structure, muscle anatomy and function (origin, insertion, action & innervation), and types of muscle contraction.
-Application of biomechanical and kinesiological principles is utilized to analyze common motor tasks.
+PHTA 2105 Clinical Kinesiology - (S).
+This course presents an overview of the relationship between structure and movement function of the human body including basic joint structure, muscle anatomy and function (origin, insertion, action and innervations), and types of muscle contraction.
+Applications of biomechanical and kinesiological principles are utilized to analyze common motor tasks.